D'Eriq King: Miami

 On January 20, 2020, King announced his transfer to the University of Miami.

-On September 4, King threw for 179 yards and a touchdown in a 44–13 road loss to No. 1 Alabama at Atlanta's Mercedes-Benz Stadium to open the 2021 season.
+On September 4, King threw for 179 yards and a touchdown in a 44–13 loss to No. 1 Alabama at Atlanta's Mercedes-Benz Stadium to open the 2021 season.

 King was named Arthur Ashe Jr. Sports Scholar by Diverse: Issues In Higher Education.

 NIL venture

 On July 1, 2021, NCAA student-athletes were allowed to receive compensation for use of their name, image, and likeness (NIL) for the first time, and King was one of the first athletes to take advantage of the new rules, signing deals with College Hunks Hauling Junk and a few local businesses to the Miami area.
 He and Florida State quarterback McKenzie Milton became the co-founders and public faces of Dreamfield, a company specializing in booking live appearances for student-athletes.
 Dreamfield will also offer non-fungible tokens (NFTs), digital art works that cannot be duplicated and are purchased with cryptocurrency.